MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 ### Announcing retirement of deprecated tasks

-Azure Pipelines has many that have been deprecated.
+Azure Pipelines has many deprecated tasks.
 Deprecated tasks will be retired January 31, 2024.
-To help customers identify pipelines that are using deprecated tasks, pipelines will show warnings if such a task is used.
+To help you identify pipelines that are using deprecated tasks, pipelines will show warnings if such a task is used.
 We updated the [Task Reference](/azure/devops/pipelines/tasks/reference/?view=azure-pipelines&preserve-view=true) to clearly convey deprecation status and retirement date.

 The following tasks have been deprecated and will start emitting warnings:
 * AppCenterDistributeV1,